-- Soak beans in 2.5 cups/600 ml of filtered water overnight (up to 24 hours).
+- Soak beans in 3 times the weight of filtered water overnight (up to 24 hours).

 - Drain beans from soaking liquid.

-- Dissolve ½ cup of salt in 1½ cups/375 ml of the cooking liquid you reserved.
-Let brine mixture cool to 100°F/38°C.
+- Dissolve salt in 400 ml (14 oz.) of the cooking liquid you reserved.
+If using fresh koji, cut this in half (half the salt and half the cooking liquid).
+Let brine mixture cool down to 100°F/38°C.

 - Once packed, tap vessel on a towel or wooden cutting board several times to ensure that any air bubbles in the mixture come to the surface.